 Death due to dangerous driving compensation can be helpful in the wake of a loved one’s death, but it isn’t able to bring the person you’ve lost back.
 Often, it doesn’t even bring a sense of justice to the situation.

-Causing death by dangerous driving can result in a prison sentence for the person who’s responsible.
+Causing death by dangerous driving in Scotland, England and Wales, as well as other countries could result in a prison sentence for the person who’s responsible.
 If they’ve been found guilty of dangerous driving, it means the standard of their driving was so poor as to create a clear risk of danger.

 When someone found guilty of causing death by dangerous driving is being sentenced, there are several things that will be taken into account.
 This includes their level of responsibility for what happened, any history of previous offences and any other offences that were committed at the same time, such as driving a stolen vehicle or driving while drunk.

 The maximum prison sentence for someone found guilty of causing death by dangerous driving is 14 years.
 The maximum sentence is usually reserved for cases where an exceptionally high level of blame can be placed on the offender.
 They’ll serve half of their sentence in prison and half of it on license in the community.
 Further offences or a breach of any of the conditions that have been set for them will result in them returning to prison.